rawr-code/webpack-react-starter-kit/README.md

-This folder contains a basic configuration to work with Reactjs
+This folder contains a basic configuration to work with Reactjs, Css and Sass 😁👌